 For a full list of mammal, fish, bird, reptile and amphibian species documented in the park, visit NPSpecies for the park and choose what type of animal you're looking for.

 Please enjoy and observe wild animals from a distance.
 Photograph all wildlife from a safe distance.
 Use telephoto lenses and observe quietly.
 Animals can be very protective of their young and can become aggressive if cornered.

 It is dangerous and illegal to feed wild animals, including ducks and geese, in national parks.
 Wildlife can become dependent on handouts and lose their ability to forage for food.
 Such animals can lose their fear of humans and become threatening.

 Pets must be on a leash no longer than 6 feet at all times.
 Loose or feral pets can disturb or kill wildlife and can also transmit and carry disease and environmental contaminants.
 Protective wildlife parents can be aggressive and could harm you or your pet.
 Keep wildlife and your pets safe by observing the leash law.
-Do not release any pets, including fish, turtles, lizards, and snakes, into the Park.
-This introduces non-native species to the Park, and can harm native animal species and transmit disease.
-Collecting any animals from within the Park is prohibited by law.

 Help us keep wildlife wild!